schierlm/BibleMultiConverter/README.md

 for (Strong) dictionaries.

-The **StrongDictionary** import filter downloads a public domain Strong dictionary and compiles it for exporting as HTML, MobiPocket or Logos (currently no other exporters support dictionaries).
+The **StrongDictionary** import filter downloads a public domain Strong dictionary and compiles it for exporting as HTML, MobiPocket, Logos or ZefDic (currently no other exporters support dictionaries).

 The **StrongConcordance** import filter takes a Strong dictionary and a Bible and augments the dictionary with concordance information (i. e. links that link back